A Developmentally-Inspired Examination of Shape versus Texture Bias in Machines: Experiment 1

-These results demonstrate that the degree of shape bias using the cue-conflict stimuli from \citeA{geirhos2019imagenet} can be modulated by altering the background of the stimuli, and that previous findings regarding texture bias can possibly be explained as a result of a bias originating from the cue-conflict dataset, not from the behavior of the models.
-In the developmental test, the background is irrelevant, so shape bias as measured in artificial neural networks should be relatively unaffected by changes in background.
+These results demonstrate that the degree of shape bias using the cue-conflict stimuli from \citeA{geirhos2019imagenet} is variable across architectures and can be modulated by altering the background of the stimuli.
+In the developmental test, the background is irrelevant, so shape bias as measured in artificial neural networks should also reflect this in their set-up.
 However, there may be alternative explanations for the pattern of results we observed in this experiment.
-One possibility is that the relatively high levels of shape bias observed in all models is an artifact of the perfect alignment in position and size of the shape information between the anchor stimulus and shape match stimulus.
+One possibility is that the higher degree of shape bias is an artifact of the perfect alignment in position and size of the shape information between the anchor stimulus and shape match stimulus.
 In particular, this could explain the high degree of shape bias for the randomly-initialized ResNet-50, which may be especially sensitive to pixel overlap.